commaai/panda/README.md

 ## Code Rigor

-The panda FW is written for its use in conjuction with [openpilot](https://github.com/commaai/openpilot).
+The panda firmware is written for its use in conjuction with [openpilot](https://github.com/commaai/openpilot).
 The panda firmware, through its safety model, provides and enforces the
 [openpilot safety](https://github.com/commaai/openpilot/blob/devel/SAFETY.md).
 Due to its critical function, it's important that the application code rigor within the `board` folder is held to high standards.

 These are the [CI regression tests](https://github.com/commaai/panda/actions) we have in place: